 3. Alcohol and drugs – alcohol is a depressant drug that slows the nervous system and disturbs normal sleep patterns.
 Other drugs (such as cigarettes and caffeine), stimulate the nervous system and can cause insomnia.

-6. Poor diet – low kilojoule diets, low carbohydrate diets or high energy foods that are nutritionally poor don’t provide the body with enough fuel or nutrients to function at its best.
-Quick fix foods (such as chocolate bars or caffeinated drinks), only offer a temporary energy boost that quickly wears off and worsens fatigue.
+6. Poor diet – low kilojoule diets, low carbohydrate diets, or high-energy foods that are nutritionally poor don’t provide the body with enough fuel or nutrients to function at its best.

-7. Individual factors – personal illness or injury, illnesses or injuries in the family, too many commitments (for example, working two jobs) or financial problems can cause fatigue.
+8. Individual factors – personal illness or injury, illnesses or injuries in the family, too many commitments (for example, working two jobs) or financial problems can cause fatigue.

 1. Shift work – the human body is designed to sleep during the night.
 This pattern is set by a small part of the brain known as the circadian clock.
 A shift worker confuses their circadian clock by working when their body is programmed to be asleep.

 2. Poor workplace practices – can add to a person’s level of fatigue.
-These may include long work hours, hard physical labour, irregular working hours (such as rotating shifts), a stressful work environment (such as excessive noise or temperature extremes), boredom, working alone with little or no interaction with others, or fixed concentration on a repetitive task.
+These may include long work hours, hard physical labor, irregular working hours (such as rotating shifts), a stressful work environment (such as excessive noise or temperature extremes), boredom, working alone with little or no interaction with others, or fixed concentration on a repetitive task.

 3. Workplace stress – can be caused by a wide range of factors including job dissatisfaction, heavy workload, conflicts with bosses or colleagues, bullying, constant change, or threats to job security.

-5. Unemployment – financial pressures, feelings of failure or guilt, and the emotional exhaustion of prolonged job hunting can lead to stress, anxiety, depression and fatigue.
+5. Unemployment – financial pressures, feelings of failure or guilt, and the emotional exhaustion of prolonged job hunting can lead to stress, anxiety, depression, and fatigue.

 Psychological Causes of Fatigue

-Studies suggest that psychological factors are present in at least 50 per cent of fatigue cases.
+Studies suggest that psychological factors are present in at least 50 percent of fatigue cases.
 These may include:

-2. Anxietyand stress – a person who is chronically anxious or stressed keeps their body in overdrive.
+2. Anxiety and stress – a person who is chronically anxious or stressed keeps their body in overdrive.
 The constant flooding of adrenaline exhausts the body, and fatigue sets in.

-3. Grief – losing a loved one causes a wide range of emotions including shock, guilt, depression, despair and loneliness.
+3. Grief – losing a loved one causes a wide range of emotions including shock, guilt, depression, despair, and loneliness.

 Medical Conditions that Causes Fatigue

-Fatigue is a symptom of a wide range of diseases, disorders and deficiencies affecting various parts of your body.
+Fatigue is a symptom of a wide range of diseases, disorders, and deficiencies affecting various parts of your body.
 Hundreds of conditions and disorders can lead to fatigue.
 Some of the most common causes of fatigue include:

-Infections
+1. Infections

 Many infections can cause fatigue, including: